ymoch/preacher/docs/user/scenario-structure.rst

       - ``{}``
       - The headers as a map of names to values.
     * - params
-      - :ref:`url-parameter`
+      - :ref:`url-parameters`
       - ``{}``
-      - Parameters for the query string.
+      - The URL parameters for the query string.
+    * - body
+      - :ref:`request-body`
+      - ``null``
+      - The request body.

 .. note:: A request path can also contain query parameters like ``/path?foo=bar&spam=ham``.

-.. _url-parameter:
+.. _url-parameters:

-URLParameter
-""""""""""""
+URLParameters
+"""""""""""""
 When given URL parameters as a string, then it is regarded as a raw query string.

 .. code-block:: yaml